Chase-William/DotDocs/README.md

 # DotDocs

-Generate easy add hoc docs from your C# codebase in markdown format.
+Generate easy add hoc docs from your C# codebase in markdown.

 ## How to Use